 1. You’ll Lose Weight Much Easier

 If you want to lose weight, or simply maintain a healthy weight, you’ll find it much easier if you exercise.
-The reason for this is that exercise not only burns calories, but it raises your metabolism too, so you continue to burn more calories well after your workout has finished.
+The reason for this is that exercise (particularly at a higher level of intensity) not only burns calories, but it raises your metabolism too, so you continue to burn more calories well after your workout has finished.
 And on top of that it will give you more energy, so you’ll be more active generally, and this in turn will burn even more calories.

 2. You’ll Have A Reduced Risk Of Heart Disease And Stroke

 Exercise strengthens the heart and helps it use oxygen more efficiently.
 So it doesn’t need to work so hard to pump blood.
 This reduces the stress on your arteries, which in turn lowers blood pressure.

 Exercise also raises levels of beneficial HDL cholesterol, whilst lowering harmful LDL and triglycerides.
 It improves blood flow and it reduces the chances of developing blood clots.

 So if you exercise regularly you’ll have a much healthier cardiovascular system, and a greatly reduced risk of developing heart disease or having a stroke.

 3. You’ll Have A Lower Risk Of Type 2 Diabetes

 Exercise uses up glucose for energy, which lowers blood glucose levels, and this in turn lowers insulin levels.
 Exercise also makes you more sensitive to the effects of insulin, and it helps reduce inflammation too.
 This will mean you’ll have a much lower risk of developing diabetes.
 And if you already have diabetes your condition may improve substantially over time.